xavier268/selescript/pages/langreference.md

 print "Hello World" ;
 ````

-Using variable, we can do :
+Using variable :
 ````
 user = "Xavier" ;
 quotedstring = ' loves "Selescript" ! ' ;   // Notice how string can use single or double quotes.
-Print user + quotedstring ;
+print user + quotedstring ;
 ````

-Okay, but we want to navigate the web, so this would make more sense :
+Navigating the web :

 ````
 print "Visiting google home page ..." ;